 We also ignore intra-cohort heterogeneity and idiosyncratic labor market risk.
-As such, we are silent on the within-cohort insurance role of social security discussed, for example, by Conesa and Krueger (1998) in closed economy, and by Krueger and Ludwig (2006) in open economy.
-Our model does not display aggregate uncertainty, thus we do not speak to the issue of diversification and risk of retirement savings, as addressed, for instance, by Geanakoplos, Mitchell and Zeldes (1998), Abel (2001a), and Diamond and Geanakoplos (2003).
+As such, we are silent on the within-cohort insurance role of social security discussed, for example, by Conesa and Krueger (1999) in closed economy, and by Krueger and Ludwig (2006) in open economy.
+Our model does not display aggregate uncertainty, thus we do not speak to the issue of diversification and risk of retirement savings, as addressed, for instance, by Geanakoplos et al. (1998), Abel (2001a), and Diamond and Geanakoplos (2003).

-With respect to labor migration towards developed countries, even though we do not model explicitly the migration decision, we do take into account the way migration affects the demographic structure, since the forecasted demographic trends include the migration flows projected by the UN for the next 300 years.9 Storesletten (2000) and Fehr, Jokisch and Kotlikoff (2004b), among others, also consider the potential of labor migration for mitigating the pressures on the PAYG system.
+With respect to labor migration towards developed countries, even though we do not model explicitly the migration decision, we do take into account the way migration affects the demographic structure, since the forecasted demographic trends include the migration flows projected by the UN for the next 300 years.
+Storesletten (2000) and Fehr et al. (2004b), among others, also consider the potential of labor migration for mitigating the pressures on the PAYG system.